Sealpillow/Human-Contact-Data-Analysis-for-COVID-19-Spread/README.md

-# Identifying Hidden Spreaders in COVID-19 Contact Networks
+# Human Contact Data Analysis for COVID-19 Spread

 **A Network-Based Epidemiological Analysis Using a Modified SPAIR Model**